11488

 When considering an investment in SEMrush, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are several reasons why we think SEMrush is a great business.
-While we'd expect growth rates to moderate from here, its historical revenue growth has been strong.
-And while its low free cash flow margins give it little breathing room, the good news is its impressive gross margins indicate excellent business economics.
-On top of that, its customers spend noticeably more each year, which is great to see.
+While we'd expect growth rates to moderate from here, its revenue growth has been impressive over the last three years.
+Additionally, its impressive gross margins indicate excellent business economics, and its efficient customer acquisition is better than many similar companies.

-The market is certainly expecting long-term growth from SEMrush given its price-to-sales ratio based on the next 12 months is 5.2x.
-Looking at the tech landscape today, SEMrush's qualities stand out and there's no doubt that it's a bit of a market darling.
-We'd argue that it's often wise to hold on to quality businesses over the long term.
+The market is certainly expecting long-term growth from SEMrush given its price-to-sales ratio based on the next 12 months is 5.1x.
+But looking at the tech landscape today, SEMrush's qualities stand out.
+We like the stock at this price, even more so when considering the company is trading at a discount to its similar-growth peers.

-Wall Street analysts covering the company had a one-year price target of $13.50 per share right before these results (compared to the current share price of $11.81).
+Wall Street analysts covering the company had a one-year price target of $14 right before these results (compared to the current share price of $13.14), implying they see short-term upside potential in SEMrush.